Wangjunyu/awesome-China/README.md

 # Awesome China

 Since a lot of foreigner want to know more about China, some of them come to visit.
-This repo is trying to show Chinese culture\movies\musice and some basic travelling tips of China.
+This repo is trying to show Chinese culture\movies\musices and some basic travelling tips of China.

 You are welcome to join us making the project better.